Gaussianer/FasterSeg/README.md

 cd /home/FasterSeg/train
 tensorboard --bind_all --port 6006 --logdir train-512x1024_teacher_batch12-20200103-234501/
 ```
+> Open on your Host http://localhost:6006/ to monitor the process with TensorBoard.
 * The trained teacher will be saved in a folder like `train-512x1024_teacher_batch12-20200103-234501`
 #### 2.2 Train the student network (FasterSeg)
 * Set `C.mode = "student"` in `config_train.py`.